 - 1. A Prosecutor shall not work on any matter in which he or she participated personally and substantially as Counsel or as a member of Counsel's Team, as an Appointed Official, a staff member or in any other capacity with the Specialist Chambers. - 2.
-Where such a potential conflict of interest arises, the Prosecutor shall immediately notify the Panel or a Judge assigned for that purpose, who shall determine, after consultation with the parties, whether or not there is a real possibility shown that a conflict between the former and present assignment exists. - 3.
+Where such a potential conflict of interest arises, the Prosecutor shall immediately notify the relevant Panel, which shall determine whether a conflict of interest exists. - 3.
 Paragraphs (1) and (2) shall apply mutatis mutandis to any staff member and consultant of the Specialist Prosecutor's Office not appointed as Prosecutor.